- Bloor Research investigated HANA, which calls into question SAP’s claims on HANA.

-Actually, anyone who wants to can place an entire database in memory.
-But it is wasteful and therefore it is rarely done.
+Anyone who wants to can place an entire database in memory.
+But it is wasteful, and therefore it is rarely done.
 SAP seems to be the only vendor who thinks that this is a good use of resources.
-Normally tables that are accessed are put into memory.
+Typically tables that are accessed are put into memory.
 It makes little sense to place the entire database into memory as most of the tables in the database are not used most of the time.

-It is strange that this is not brought up and commonly understood as SAP receives enormous differentiation from constantly proposing that they have an in memory solution when other vendors do not.
+Strangely, this is not brought up and commonly understood as SAP receives enormous differentiation from always proposing that they have an in memory solution when other vendors do not.

 “optimizing memory usage is much more mature technology (for example, leveraging Db2 caching algorithms and buffer pools) and is likely to be more cost effective.”